dfigueiredo/PPSFramework/README.md

 # PPS Framework

-This package is used for the Missing Mass Search analysis and acts on the CMSSW official datasets, producing a root NTuple which has pre-selected CMSSW collections (and physics-computing objects).
-Secondly, a tool which saves a root Ttree for final analysis.
+This package is used for the Missing Mass Search analysis.
+The first tool acts on the CMSSW official datasets producing a root NTuple (Skimmer) which has a set of pre-selected CMSSW collections (and physics-computing objects) event by event.
+After that, another tool should be launched to produce the final analysis file (Analyzer).

 ## Description